Weierstrass filtration on Teichmuller curves and Lyapunov exponents: Introduction

-Our basic idea is to construct a filtration of $f_*\mathcal{O}(\omega_{S/C})$ and then compute each graded quotient.
+and then compute each graded quotient.
 But generally, it is difficult to compute the quotient.
-The quotient is a subbundle of the direct image of a bundle $\mathcal{O}_{aD_i}(dD_i)$.
-We introduce Harder-Narasimhan filtration to study the bundle.
-The difficulty will disappear if we assume the non-varying of the Weierstrass semigroup of fibers.
+The quotient is a locally free subsheaf of the direct image of a bundle $\mathcal{O}_{aD_i}(dD_i)$, hence we use the Harder-Narasimhan filtration to study the bundle.
+The difficulty will disappear if we assume that the Weierstrass semigroup of fibers is non-varying.

 The paper is organized as follows.
 In section 2, we introduce some background material that has appeared in \cite{CM11}.
-In section 3, we give a basic example to define Weierstrass semigroup filtration, show that it is the Harder-Narasimhan filtration, and compute the Weierstrass exponent of such Teichm\"{u}ller curves.
-In section 4 we define Weierstrass filtration, apply it to compute the sum of Lyapunov exponents.
-In section 5, we define Weierstrass exponents and compute them in the non-varying sum strata.
+In section 3, we give a basic example to construct the Weierstrass filtration and the Weierstrass semigroup filtration.
+In some special cases, we also show that it is the Harder-Narasimhan filtration, and compute Weierstrass exponents of such Teichm\"{u}ller curves.
+In section 4 we define Weierstrass filtrations and apply it to compute the sum of Lyapunov exponents.
+In section 5, we define We ierstrass exponents and compute them for the non-varying strata.